fluxo-js/fluxo-react-connect-stores/README.md

 ##How to use
-The FluxoReactConnectStores returns a "wrapper component" around your component that listen the stores.
+The FluxoReactConnectStores returns a "wrapper component" around your component that listens to the stores.
 When a store change, this component define new props to your component, causing the component update.

 You need specify what stores you are "connecting" on your component like this: